-The free space path loss equation or formula given above, is an essential tool that is required when making calculations for radio and wireless systems either manually or within applications such as wireless survey tools, etc. By using the free space path loss equation, it is possible to determine the signal strengths that may be expected in many scenarios.
-While the free space path loss formula is not fully applicable where there are other interactions, e.g. reflection, refraction, etc as are present in most real life applications, the equation can nevertheless be used to give an indication of what may be expected.
+The path loss equation or formula given above, is an essential tool that is required when making calculations for radio and wireless systems either manually or within applications such as wireless survey tools, etc. By using the path loss equation, it is possible to determine the signal strengths that may be expected in many scenarios.
+While the path loss formula is not fully applicable where there are other interactions, e.g. reflection, refraction, etc as are present in most real life applications, the equation can nevertheless be used to give an indication of what may be expected.
 It is obviously fully applicable to satellite systems where the paths conform closely to the totally free space scenarios. .......

 By Ian Poole

 Share this page